usegalaxy-eu/pulsar-network-docs/source/pretasks.rst

 .. warning::

-   Source the tenant RC file before to start the installation procedure, otherwise Terraform will not be able to perform resources creation and configuration.
+   Source the tenant RC file (see section :doc:`requirements`) before to start the installation procedure, otherwise Terraform will not be able to perform resources creation and configuration.

 #.
 Fork the usegalaxy.eu GitHub repository `pulsar-infrastructure-playbook <https://github.com/usegalaxy-eu/pulsar-infrastructure-playbook>`_.